Crock-Pot Jumbo Shells

 You can find a blog for almost anything these days.
-It’s really amazing!
-This recipe is inspired by Mom on a Mission Sharing Christ Through Freezer Meals.
-I think a couple of things are genius that the mom on a mission, Jackie, did.
-She applied her cheese filling to the (in her case) manicotti (I am using jumbo shells because that’s what I had) without cooking the manicotti first.
+From how to teach yourself to play guitar, to how to make a bow, it’s really amazing!
+This recipe is inspired by a manicotti recipe Mom on a Mission Sharing Christ Through Freezer Meals, posted.
+Who would have thought about sharing Christ through freezer meals?
+Awesome!
+And I think a couple of other things are genius that the Mom on a Mission, Jackie, did.
+She applied her cheese filling to the (in her case) manicotti (I am using jumbo shells) without cooking the manicotti first.
 Have you tried to fill up hot pasta before?
+Not fun!
 I love not cooking the pasta before filling it because it can be hot and dangerous trying to fill just-boiled pasta, AND it saves a BIG step.

 - 2 cups ricotta cheese